mochi22/kaggle_template/README.md

-# CZII_kaggle_3d_segmentation
+# competition name!
-this is kaggle competition CZII. task is 3d segmentation with micro proteins
+this is kaggle template.

 ## Directory